Key Takeaways

 - Look for audits from verified firms such as CertiK, Quantstamp, or Hacken.

-- Read the executive summaries of some audits that list “centralized control” as an unresolved issue.
+- Read the executive summaries: some audits list “centralized control” as an unresolved issue.

 - Developers can use open-source tools like Slither or MythX to identify hidden mint or ownership functions.